-Send letters of recommendation
+5. Send letters of recommendation

 Few things can reveal an applicant’s true character better than a strong letter, or letters, of recommendation.
 Whether it be from a teacher, boss, or coach, a strong letter of recommendation can provide the admissions office with important insight into who you are and why you would be a good fit.
 Look to those who you have a strong relationship with and can speak to your strengths.

-When you have found your recommender, provide them with details and accomplishments that you want to have highlighted in your letter.
+When you have found your recommender, provide them with a list of details and accomplishments that you want to have highlighted in your letter.
 Sometimes a recommender may not know everything about you and can miss details that would have otherwise made a difference in the admission process.
 Therefore, coach your recommender and provide them with important insight into who you are and why you are a great fit for this school.
-Not only can it help ensure that your letter of recommendation is the strongest it can be, but it may also increase your chances of being admitted off the waitlist or following a deferred application.
+Not only can it help ensure that your letter of recommendation is the strongest it can be, but it may also increase your chances of being admitted off the college waitlist or following a deferred application.

-Resubmit improved grades or supplementary materials
+6. Resubmit improved grades or supplementary materials

-Retake the SAT or ACT
+7. Retake the SAT or ACT

 In addition to studying on your own, some additional options that can help you increase your score quickly include getting a personal tutor, joining a study group, or taking a prep class.
 Overall, taking the initiative to improve your test scores for the sole purpose of getting that offer letter is a great way to stand out from the rest of the waitlisted or deferred crowd.